-Sports betting went live in Arkansas in July 2019 at Oaklawn Racing Casino Resort.
+Sports betting was legalized in November went live in Arkansas in July 2019 at Oaklawn Racing Casino Resort.
 In January 2020, Southland Casino Racing became the second place to bet on sports in Arkansas.

 That is it.
 Sports betting was officially legalized in November 2018 not too long after PASPA was overturned by the landmark Supreme Court decision on May 14, 2018.
-Unfortunately, Arkansas only has retail sports betting.
-You cannot bet on sports from your mobile phone.
-You cannot use a computer.
+Finally, on March 7, 2022 online sports betting was approved.

 The only places in the state to bet on sports are at Oaklawn and at Southland.
 In the future, there could be two additional retail locations, but there are no plans at this time in Arkansas to change the law.
 The rules and regulations specifically prohibit online and mobile wagering, much to the detriment of the state.

 We’ve seen the expansive possibilities for states with online and mobile sports betting and how much tax money has been created.
 Other states with retail sports betting are actively limiting themselves and Arkansas is sadly one of them.

 It has to be extremely frustrating to want to bet on sports, but live in a state where you can only do it in Hot Springs or West Memphis at the retail sites.
 Neighboring Mississippi is the same way.